13 Secrets to Get Your Family Cheap Flights Right Now

 I avoid baggage fees with airline-branded credit cards.
 A card with $100 annual fee more than covers all the luggage I need to check.

-I still try to check only a bag or 2 and a car seat bag.
+When I do decide to check bags, I try to check only a bag or 2 and a car seat bag.
 I pack the family and winter gear in a large roller bag.
 The car seat goes in a separate bag and I throw extra diapers and light items in there.

 We travel with these safety rated inflatable boosters for the preschooler.
 These can be used on the airplane for the kids to see out the window or deflated into a carry one bag.